viklund/courses/ngsintro/1609/labs/filetypes.md

 This will list both the files, and print the file size in a human readable format (**-h**).
 The CRAM file is roughly 1/3 of the size of the BAM file.
 This is probably because all the reads in the simulated data has the same quality value (BBBBBBBBBB).
-Fewer types of quality values are easier to compress, hence the amazing compression ratio.
+Fewer types of quality values are easier to compress, hence this amazing compression ratio.
-Real data will have much more diverse quality scores, and the CRAM file would be pethaps 0.7-0.8 time the original BAM file.
+Real data will have much more diverse quality scores, and the CRAM file would be pethaps 0.7-0.8 of the original BAM file.